Vincent Péricard: Saint-Étienne and Juventus

 Péricard started his career at Saint-Étienne in France at the age of six.
 In 1999, he advanced to the first team and played two league matches.

 He soon came to the attention of Italian Serie A club Juventus, who signed him in 2000.
-Promised by the media to a bright future, Julien Courbet made a documentary on Péricard entitled "the man who will be worth billions".
+Promised by the media to have a bright future, Julien Courbet made a documentary on Péricard entitled The Man Who Will be Worth Billions.
 Péricard made only one appearance for the club in two seasons, as a 61st-minute substitute for Tomás Guzmán in a UEFA Champions League match against Arsenal on 20 March 2002.

 Portsmouth

 Despite only making one appearance for Juventus, he attracted the attention of Portsmouth manager Harry Redknapp.

 Péricard initially moved to Portsmouth on loan for the 2002–03 season.
 Péricard began his Portsmouth career in superb fashion, scoring on his debut in a 2–0 win over Nottingham Forest, although he struggled with injury in the latter half of the season.
 Despite this, he impressed enough to earn a permanent switch in July 2003, having scored nine times in 32 games as they won the First Division title.

 Péricard was a regular in the squad at the start of the 2003–04 season, but broke down with a torn thigh muscle in late September.
 He returned to the first team in December, but then badly damaged a cruciate ligament in a reserve comeback game.
 The injury ended his season.
 He had an operation on the injury in France in the summer of 2004, and spent the whole of the 2004–05 season in rehabilitation following the surgery.
 In August 2005, following his recovery, he attended a Cameroon national team training camp for a friendly match against French amateur team Villemomble.

-In 2005–06 Péricard returned to the first-team squad at Fratton Park.
-In order to gain match fitness he spent a three-month loan spell with Sheffield United, scoring twice against Millwall and Luton, before joining Plymouth Argyle in a loan deal in February 2006 for the remainder of the season.
+In 2005–06, Péricard returned to the first-team squad at Fratton Park.
+In order to gain match fitness, he spent a three-month loan spell with Sheffield United, scoring twice against Millwall and Luton, before joining Plymouth Argyle in a loan deal in February 2006 for the remainder of the season.
 He scored his first English League hat-trick for Plymouth Argyle in a 3–1 win over Coventry City on 18 February 2006.
 He was recalled to Portsmouth in May 2006.